The Train Wreckers

-The Train Wreckers is a 1905 American silent drama film, directed by Edwin S. Porter showing how the daughter of a railway switchman and lover of a locomotive engineer is defeating outlaws trying to derail a train.
+The Train Wreckers is a 1905 American silent drama film, directed by Edwin S. Porter.
+In the film, the daughter of a railway switchman and lover of a locomotive engineer defeats outlaws trying to derail a train.

 Plot

 The daughter of a switchman, after having wished good morning to her lover, a locomotive engineer, and brought her father his lunch, overhears a group of outlaws planning to derail her lover's train.
 The outlaws capture her and tie her to a tree.
 She manages to escape with the help of her dog and successfully warns the locomotive engineer.
 Once the track has been cleared and the train has left, the train wreckers come back to knock her out and leave her on the tracks to be run over.
 The engineer positions himself on the incoming locomotive's cowcatcher and rescues her from certain death.
 The locomotive is then uncoupled from the train and the railroad personnel chases and overpower the desperados who had fled on a handcar.